pjkaufman/dynamicVideoList/README.md

 ### Language List

+The list that contains the languages that the videos are available in and the language code for the language.

+You can do any of three things to modify the language list:

-You need to modify the yaml in `user\config\video.yaml` to modify the language list.
+1. Modify the yaml config file `user\config\video.yaml` to modify the language lsit.
+This is the default way that the Dynamic Video Player and Video Language Player get their language list.

+2. Create a new config file and add the language list there.

+3. Create the language list in the YAML front matter of the page. <br> _Note: this option does not require the use of the two character language code which store the list of languages and their display name for the language._

 It will look something like:
 ``` YAML